Kyleh2420/ESE224-MidtermProject/README.md

 * Kyle
   * Finished level creation (floor.h and floor.cpp), integrated random enemy encounters/events.
     * gameFloor::gameFloor(level) constructor.
 The probability stats are taken from the private variabe floorSettings in floor.h.
 Probability is used to generate a vector, and then the vector is randomized.
   * Next steps: Implement the takeStep function and track where the user is in the floor.
-Advance floor when reaching 25 steps.
+Advance floor when reaching gameFloor.getTotalPos() (See floor.h) steps.
+* Kyle (Again)
+  * Implemented takeStep function to track where the user is in the floor.
+  * Edited main.cpp to include the main game loop.
+The game loop will now automatically increment floors when the user has finished the previous floor (By way of taking steps), and recognizes when the top floor is completed.

 # ESE224-MidtermProject